arpitbbhayani/articles/blogs/isolation-forest.md

 Isolation Forest algorithm addresses both of the above concerns and provides an efficient and accurate way to detect anomalies.

 # The algorithm
-Now we take a look at the algorithm, what it does, how it does and the math behind it.
+Now we take a go through the algorithm, and dissect it stage by stage and in the process understand the math behind it.
 Fasten your seat belts, it's going to be a bumpy ride.

 ## The core principle
 The core of the algorithm is to "isolate" anomalies by creating a decision tree on points over random attributes.
 The random partitioning produces noticeable shorter paths for anomalies since